 Q: What is the return policy on eBooks?

 A: All eBook sales are final.
 Please ensure that you are purchasing the correct title for your needs before placing your order, as eBooks may not be returned or exchanged.
-Please also confirm that computers or mobile devices will be allowed in the classroom before you order eBooks.

 Q: Can I print this eBook?